 A disease that is often classified as bipolar disorder.
-The hallmark is not only repetition, but duration of presence.
+The hallmark is not the only repetition but the duration of presence.
 In practice, the disease occurs every month for several days.
 In some cases, the disease is diagnosed as a seasonal species: it can develop both in the autumn or winter period due to a change in the length of the day.

-The patient refuses to contact with loved ones, may not leave the walls of his home for a long period of time, apathetic state and tearfulness appear.
-Physiological changes also occur: refusal to eat, intermittent and restless sleep.
+The patient refuses to contact loved ones, may not leave the walls of his home for a long period of time, apathetic state and tearfulness appear.
+Physiological changes also occur refusal to eat, intermittent and restless sleep.
 A person stops responding to external irritating factors.

 Among the main signs of monopolar depression, as a rule, general depression, sadness, and tearful mood are manifested.
 Rarely, when a patient experiences positive emotions, most often life is seen in black and gray colors.
 Depending on the degree of disease progression, specialists select treatment on an individual basis: drug therapy and mandatory work with psychologists.